sriharsha-y/react-native-app-quick-actions/README.md

 import AppQuickActions from 'react-native-app-quick-actions';
 ```

-you can also import the `QuickActionItem` type if required.
+you can also import the `QuickActionItem` type if working with typescript for defining the Quick Action Item.

 ```js
 import AppQuickActions, { type QuickActionItem } from 'react-native-app-quick-actions';